Conquer home humidity problems with these tips

-According to ENERGY STAR®, the U.S. EPA's voluntary program for energy efficiency, the ideal indoor humidity level is between 30 - 50%.
+According to ENERGY STAR®, the U.S. Environmental Protection Agency's voluntary program for energy efficiency, the ideal indoor humidity level is between 30% and 50%.
 Proper management of indoor humidity levels has several positive effects.
-If you implement solutions to keep you home in the right range, you'll have these benefits:
+If you implement solutions to keep your home in the right range, you could:

 Here are some ways to maintain that healthy range and clear the air by reducing and controlling humidity at home:

 Some Southern homeowners use their air conditioners year-round to combat humidity.
 Theo Etzel, CEO of Conditioned Air Corporation of Naples Inc. in Naples, Florida, has these recommendations for more effective continuous use of your cooling system: